Scarabrine/AVExamples.jl/docs/src/demos/nloptcontrol_planner/demo.md

-# nloptcontrol_planner
+# nloptcontrol_planner demo

-A stand-alone demo to show that the NLOptControl.jl is solving the OCP and connected to ROS.
+A stand-alone demo to show that the `NLOptControl.jl` is solving the OCP and connected to `ROS`.

 ## status = working